Isara-Li/Face_Recognition/README.md

 # Face Detection Model

 This repository contains a face detection model that I developed from scratch using a neural network.
-The model is designed to recognize and detect faces in images with high accuracy.
+The model is designed to recognize and detect faces with high accuracy.

 ## Project Overview

 In this project, I built and trained a custom face detection model from the ground up.
-The process involved designing a neural network architecture, preprocessing data, and implementing a custom loss function to optimize the model's performance specifically for face detection tasks.
+The process involved designing a neural network architecture,collecting data, preprocessing data, and implementing a custom loss function to optimize the model's performance specifically for face detection tasks.

 ## Key Features